GoogleChrome/developer.chrome.com/site/en/blog/new-in-devtools-62/index.md

 **Figure 11**.
 An example of the **Coverage** tab in Chrome 62.
 Line 4 is marked unused

-{% partial 'devtools/reach-out.md' %}
+{% Partial 'devtools/reach-out.md' %}
-{% partial 'devtools/whats-new.md' %}
+{% Partial 'devtools/whats-new.md' %}

 [1]: #await
 [2]: #screenshot-areas